Azure/azure-sdk-for-java/sdk/digitaltwins/azure-digitaltwins-core/README.md

 All service operations will throw ErrorResponseException on failure reported by the service, with helpful error codes and other information.

-For example, use the `getMOdel` operation to check if the model exists before creating it.
+For example, use the `getModel` operation to check if the model exists before creating it.

 ```java
 try {